Skip to main content

 Metric comparison panel

 Use the comparison panel to review data related to two metrics, and determine top performers by grouping by a particular dimension and metric.
-For example, you might group by the Creative dimension and Clicks metric to uncover which five creatives drove the most clicks during the date range that you selected.
+For example, you might group by the Creative dimension and Clicks metric to uncover which five creatives drove the most clicks during the date range you selected.

 Refer to Compare metrics and group by a metric for more information.